 While this might seem elementary, we’ve worked with multiple companies to help them build their buyer personas, and for companies of all sizes, this is often a difficult task.
 When asked simple questions like “what triggers someone to begin searching for your product or service?” or “what are the reasons someone might not purchase from you?” we often hear a mix of answers, and some honest responses of, ” I’m not exactly sure.”

 When you sit down to write your buyer personas you may find yourself staring blankly at the computer screen wondering where to begin.
 No fear!
-At the end of this blog, we provide you a free Beginner’s Guide to Buyer Personas that also includes a Buyer Persona template.
-We have tried to make it so easy that you won’t have an excuse to put it off.
+At the end of this blog, we provide you a free Beginner’s Guide to Buyer Personas that also includes a buyer persona template.
+We’ve made it so easy that you won’t have an excuse to put it off…

-While both B2B and B2C businesses will benefit from buyer personas, this blog focuses on questions for the B2B business to consider.
-If you’re a B2C marketer, you’ll find many relevant tips that you can apply.
+While both B2B and B2C businesses will benefit from identifying their buyer personas, this blog focuses on questions for the B2B business to consider.
+If you’re a B2C marketer, you’ll also find many relevant tips that you can apply.

 - What are their personal demographics?